 The Standards outline the six domains for accreditation: public safety; academic governance and quality assurance; program of study; the student experience; assessment; cultural safety.

 Each domain is accompanied by a standard statement which, in turn, is supported by a set of criteria.

-These standard statements are supported by a set of criteria.
-The criteria are indicators and not sub-standards.
-When the ADC reviews a program for accreditation, the ADC considers if the criteria are met, but takes an on-balance view of whether overall the education provider has shown that a standard statement has been met.
+These criteria are indicators, not sub-standards.
+When a program is reviewed for accreditation, the ADC considers if the criteria are met, but takes an on-balance view of whether overall the education provider has shown that a standard statement has been met.

-If an accreditation standard is substantially met, then the ADC may apply a condition on the accreditation of a program, which must be met within a designated time frame for accreditation of the program to be continued.
+If an accreditation standard is substantially met, then the ADC may apply a condition on the program.
+The provider must meet the condition within a designated time frame for accreditation of the program to be continued.